aimotive/aimotive_dataset/README.md

 Our training repository built on the top of [BEVDepth](https://github.com/Megvii-BaseDetection/BEVDepth) can be found [here](https://github.com/aimotive/mm_training).

 ## Cite our work
-If you use this code or aiMotive Multimodal Dataset in your research, please cite our [work](https://arxiv.org/abs/2211.09445) by using the following BibTeX entry:
+If you use this code or aiMotive Multimodal Dataset in your research, please cite our [work](https://arxiv.org/abs/2211.09445) by using the following BibTeX entries:

 ```latex
  @article{matuszka2022aimotivedataset,